July 26, 2017

 The Law of the Harvest

 After completing a semester in PathwayConnect, I have come to understand the meaning of the scripture when it explains, “whatsoever ye sow, that shall ye also reap; therefore, if ye sow good ye shall also reap good for your reward.”1 I learned that when students consistently invest their time and effort in the coursework, they feel themselves grow and improve the most.
-They felt guided by the Lord as they works and prepare for their futures.
+They feel guided by the Lord as they work and prepare for their futures.

-So if you are considering PathwayConnect, know that your efforts in the program will not be wasted.
+If you are considering PathwayConnect, know that your efforts in the program will not be wasted.
 If you work hard, you will change your life.
 If you’re willing to try, PathwayConnect is for you.
 I felt my life change every time I threw myself into the coursework and worked as hard as I could — and you can, too.

 This article is part two of a four-part series dedicated to the lessons Dannielle learned during her experience as an undercover student in PathwayConnect.
 In part one, she talks about friendship in PathwayConnect.
 Stay tuned in the coming weeks for parts three and four!